sate-antaranyan-sada/Networking/README.md

-# Deployment Guide: WordPress on GCP + OpenVPN + Split‑DNS/NAT (3 Parts)
+# Deployment Guide: WordPress on GCP + OpenVPN + Split‑DNS/NAT

 This README provides a clean, three‑part flow for your setup:
 1. **Getting WordPress live on a GCP VM with HTTPS**
 2. **OpenVPN setup (server + client provisioning)**
 3. **Server/client config + Split‑DNS & NAT to reach WordPress on a private IP**

-> Replace `example.com`, VM names, and IPs with your real values.
-In the examples below, the WordPress VM’s private IP is `10.128.0.3`, the VPN subnet is `10.8.0.0/24`, and the VPN server address is `10.8.0.1`.
+> In the examples below, the WordPress VM’s private IP is `10.128.0.3`, the VPN subnet is `10.8.0.0/24`, and the VPN server address is `10.8.0.1`.

 ---